An informational website that discusses wood science and how it relates to wood baseball bats. ">

 This is the important part that even most manufacturers still do not understand...

 If you have perfectly straight-grained wood that has been split with a wedge and turned into a baseball bat... there is a slight difference in strength between flat-grain contact and edge-grain contact (flat-grain contact is higher).
 BUT... most wood baseball bats are not made from perfectly straight-grained wood that has been split with a wedge (anymore).
 When bats DO have some slope of grain (which is nearly all of them)... then making contact on the flat-grain face is NOTICEABLY stronger than wood that is contacted on the edge-grain face.
-To improve the strength of wood baseball bats as much as possible, the change to flat-grain contact was made for all diffuse-porous species.
+To improve the strength of THE HANDLE of wood baseball bats as much as possible, the change to flat-grain contact was made for all diffuse-porous species.
 Past research data shows that this strength increase can be as high as 15% to 30% for impact bending strength.

 Other reasons bats are breaking?